squidfunk/mkdocs-material/docs/blog/2021/search-better-faster-smaller.md

   large documentation projects.

-_Note that our new search implementation is currently 'Insiders only', which means that it is reserved for sponsors, because it's those sponsors that make features like this possible._
+_Note that our new search implementation is currently 'Insiders only', which means that it is reserved for sponsors because it's those sponsors that make features like this possible._

 [:octicons-heart-fill-24:{ .mdx-heart } &nbsp; I want to become a sponsor](../../insiders/index.md){ .md-button .md-button--primary }